BBB/ollie-relph-me/src/posts/using-jest.mock-is-the-opposite-of-tdd.md

 #### 3) Write a "Fake" implementation that provides the functionality required by your test

-It might be a good idea to write some tests for your fake to prove that it behaves similarly to your backend.
+It might be a good idea to write some unit tests for your fake to prove that it behaves similarly to your backend.

 ```typescript